okgrow/graphql-markdown/README.md

 # With Yarn
 yarn add xx-xx-xx
 ```
-Now you can import the `typeDefs` & `resolvers` to add to your graphql schema in order to query the markdown content.
+Now you can import the `typeDefs` & `resolvers` to add to your GraphQL schema in order to query the markdown content.
 ```js
 // gqlSchema.js
 import { makeExecutableSchema } from 'graphql-tools';